thezachisback9/forum/README.md

-# Web Development Final Project - one piece forum
+# Web Development Final Project -  forum

 Submitted by: Zachary Amanuel

-This web app: allows you to comment and post about one piece
+This web app: allows you to comment and post about random topics

 Time spent: 10 hours spent in total